daviecar21/FirstNationsVillage/README.md

-# FirstNationsVillage v1.0
+# FirstNationsVillage v0.4-alpha

 Don't download this piece of **** unless you want metaphysical cancer.

-This is version 1.0; it has bugs... comment if you have any suggestions, improvements that I should make and things like that.
-They are greatly appreciated.
+This is version 0.4 and is still undergoing alpha testing.
+Therefore, it has bugs... comment if you have any suggestions, improvements or other things like that.
+Any help is greatly appreciated.

-I already know some things that I can fix and I will work on fixing them:
-1. You can get negative food and still continue playing.
-2. There is no ends to the game and the game is pointless.

 # INSTALLATION INSTRUCTIONS
 1. Download and extract the .zip file.